ZAZ Zaporozhets: ZAZ-968M

 In 1979, the ZAZ-968 series was replaced by the modernized ZAZ-968M.
 Prototyped in 1977, it had the "ears" removed and replaced much of the chrome exterior with black plastic.
 Its interior design was also upgraded, featuring an enclosed glove box and a slightly more modern dashboard.
-It was offered with either the MeMZ-968E (40 hp, carbureted, low-compression for 76-octane fuel); ZAZ-968GE (40 hp, dual carburettor); or the MeMZ-968BE (50 hp, 8.4:1 compression, for 93-octane) engine.
+It was offered with either the MeMZ-968E 40 hp-metric, carbureted, low-compression for 76-octane fuel; ZAZ-968GE (same claimed power, dual carburettor); or the MeMZ-968BE (50 hp-metric, 8.4:1 compression, for 93-octane) engine.
 Instead of the side-mounted "ears", the hood lid and rear quarter panels were louvered.

-The ZAZ-968M was the last Zaporozhets model and also spent the most time in production, with cars being made from 1979 to 1 June 1994.
+The ZAZ-968M was the last Zaporozhets model and also spent the most time in production, with cars being made from December 1979 to 1 June 1994.
 By that time, the Soviet Union had collapsed, Ukraine had become independent, and modern, front wheel drive economy cars from the West like the Volkswagen Polo and Ford Fiesta had become available in quantity, vehicles which the 1950s and 60s designed Zaporozhets had no hope of competing with.
-Some of its special variants include the ZAZ-968MB2, for drivers who had only one foot, and the ZAZ-968MB for drivers who had no feet.
+The ZAZ-968M had four disability variants: ZAZ-968MB (for drivers without legs), ZAZ-968MD (for drivers without one leg, 40hp), ZAZ-968MD (for drivers without one leg, 30hp), and ZAZ-968MR (for drivers without one arm and one leg).
+The MeMZ-966G 887cc engine returned to the conventional non-disability Zaporozhets, now designated ZAZ-968M-005, although it was manufactured in fairly small numbers compared to the 1197cc variants.
+High-powered variants of the MeMZ-968 were developed too, specifically the 45hp MeMZ-968G and 50hp MeMZ-968B, which used different carburetors and had higher compression, resulting in having AI-93 as the standard fuel; the former was used on some export ZAZ-968Ms through 1979-1983, and the latter is likely to have never entered series production.

-Planned ZAZ-968s with 1300 cc or 1400 cc engines would never enter production, likely a side effect of the stagnation of Russia in the 1970s and 80s and the subsequent reign of Gorbachev, the fall of the Berlin Wall, and the breakup of the Soviet Union occupying more attention than a little Ukrainian-built economy car whose mechanicals dated back to 1959.
+Planned ZAZ-968s with 1.3 or 1.4 L engines would never enter production, likely a side effect of the stagnation of Russia in the 1970s and 80s and the subsequent reign of Gorbachev, the fall of the Berlin Wall, and the breakup of the Soviet Union occupying more attention than a little Ukrainian-built economy car whose mechanicals dated back to 1959.